fvarnals/Linear-Regression/README.md

 # Machine-Learning-Linear-Regression
 "implement linear regression with one variable to predict profits for a food truck."

-Files that I had to wrtie code in to were: warmUpExercise.m - Simple example function in Octave/MATLAB plotData.m - Function to display the dataset computeCost.m - Function to compute the cost of linear regression
+Files that I had to wrtie code in to were:\n warmUpExercise.m - Simple example function in Octave/MATLAB plotData.m - Function to display the dataset computeCost.m - Function to compute the cost of linear regression